The 5 best VPN services 2018

 Number of servers: 1000+ | Server locations: 70+ | IP addresses: N/A | Maximum devices supported: 5

 KeepSolid boasts some impressive performance levels, with our testing showing that the VPN barely affected download speeds (compared to the rates we got with the VPN turned off).

 This provider offers a wide range of clients, with coverage for Windows, Mac, iOS, Android, Linux and Windows 10 Mobile, and setup instructions are provided for further devices.

-Do note, however, that this VPN doesn’t support torrents across the majority of its servers, so it isn’t a good choice for file sharers.
+Do note, however, that this VPN service doesn’t support torrents across the majority of its servers, so it isn’t a good choice for file sharers.
 (Only five servers support torrents: Canada, France, Luxembourg, Romania, and a single location in the US).